CheekyRetort/Cloud_Security/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to ansible control node.
-- Update the _____ file to include...
+- Update the Hosts file to include the ip Addresses.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to /etc/ansible to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Specify which Machines Ansible will run on by simply editing the hosts file located in /etc/ansible/hosts.
+Make sure that the "webservers" has the correct IP addresses listed and that under "ELk" you have the correct IP listed for that machine as well.

 In order to use the playbooks, you will need to have an Ansible control node already configured.
 We use the jump box for this purpose.
 To use the playbooks, we must perform the following steps: